wagtail/rfcs/text/043-author-locking.md

 The main proposal in this RFC is to change this behaviour so that the user who locked the page can still edit it.
-This will allow the locking to be used by editors to get an exclusive lock on a page they may be drafting changes to offline for example.
+This will allow the locking to be used by editors to get an exclusive lock on a page they may be planning/drafting changes to offline, for example.

 This change shouldn't be a problem for those using this feature for these two known use cases.
-However we will provide backwards compability so any uses of this feature that we're not aware of won't be broken.
+However we will provide backwards compability just in case there are any uses of this feature that we're not aware of that might be broken by this change.

 ## Specification